Devenet/MoodPicker/README.md

 ## API

 By default, you share your mood browsing the website.
-An API is available to get moods, and also to submit some.
+An API is available to get or submit moods.
+Credentials are required to submit moods.

 ### Credentials

-You need to edit the `config.php` file to add credential for each app which need to acces the API.
-Do not use the example credentials for security reasons!
+You can manage the credentials from `manage/api`.
+A credential is composed from a couple of key and token.

+If you enable _API requests_, visitors will be able to ask for API credentials.
+You only have to accept or reject the request to allow or forbiden a request.

 ### Documentation

-The API documentation is available on the API page on your Mood Picker.
+The API documentation is available from the Manage section.
+You also can display it for all users.

 ***